 Project Food is learning to work differently.
-Because of lockdown, we haven’t been able to hold any of our groups for the last 8 weeks or so.
+Because of lockdown, we haven’t been able to hold any of our face to face group sessions since March 2020.
 However, since we are a charity and our mission is to enable people in the South West to improve their diet, we looked at what we could do to help people in the very short term, and beyond.

 So, since the beginning of the coronavirus epidemic, we have been:

 - delivering boxes of fresh fruit and veg, homemade ready meals, milk and eggs to scores of people around East Devon and West Dorset who are self- isolating and shielding.